Jameson Irish Whiskey: Creation of the Irish Distillers Group

+Boycott call and response

+In April 2023, the Ukrainian Ambassador to Ireland, Larysa Gerasko, called for a boycott of Jameson Whiskey as the company continued to trade with Russia after sanctions were introduced after the Russian invasion of Ukraine.

+On 12 May 2023, Irish Distillers said it would no longer export Jameson to Russia.
+Irish Distillers said that their parent company Pernod Ricard had decided to cease export of all international brands to Russia.
+The company also said it would cease distribution of its portfolio in Russia, a process that would take months.

 Sales

-Sales volume passed 8 million cases in 2019, a new high for the brand, and including sales of 940,000 cases in December alone.
+Sales volume passed 8 million cases in 2019, a new high for the brand, including sales of 940,000 cases in December alone.
 It had previously passed 1 million cases in 1996, and 3 million in 2010.

-In 2008 The Local, an Irish pub in Minneapolis, sold 671 cases of Jameson (22 bottles a day), making it the largest server of Jameson's in the world – a title it maintained for four consecutive years.
+In 2008, The Local, an Irish pub in Minneapolis, sold 671 cases of Jameson (22 bottles a day), making it the largest server of Jameson's in the world – a title it maintained for four consecutive years.

 Production process

 Jameson is produced from a blend of grain whiskey and single pot still whiskey, which uses a mixture of malted and unmalted or "green" Irish barley, all sourced from within a fifty-mile radius around the distillery in Cork.
 The barley is dried in a closed kiln fired by natural gas (formerly anthracite coal).
 This is in contrast to the traditional method used in some Scotch whisky distilleries, which fire the kiln with peat, adding a distinctive peat flavour.